ipilcher/rhsummit/guide.md

 ```

 HAProxy is running on all 3 of our controllers, and number of virtual IP
-addresses (VIPs) are distributed across the cluster.
+addresses are distributed across the cluster.

-> **NOTE:** The VIPs may be distributed differently in your environment.
+> **NOTE:** The virtual IP addresses may be distributed differently in your
+> environment.

-Placement of the VIPs is important, because they must be assigned to hosts on
+Placement of the virtual IPs is important, because they must be assigned to hosts on
 which HAProxy is running.
 Red Hat OpenStack Platform's cluster configuration
 includes constraints to ensure this.